francesctr4/SplitScreen/index.md

 # Current State

 ## Technical evolution of the Split Screen

+This has historically been very popular on consoles, which until the 2000s did not have access to the internet or any other network, and is less common today with modern support for console-to-console online multiplayer.

+Split-screen is useful for those who want to play with other players, but with only one console.
+In recent years, split-screen has not been used very often because the new frontier of video games is to play with other players online, without sharing a screen.

 ## Current techniques in the industry

 ## Split Screen in other game engines

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rw2VKAdTdgQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>